Training¶

 Prepare data¶

 The encoder uses a different input format than the generative model.
-Convert the ChatML training data:
+Convert the canonical/Qwen data:

-This produces data/encoder_{train,dev,test}.jsonl with {task, tool_output, relevant_lines, tool_type}.
+This produces data/encoder_{train,dev,test}.jsonl with {task, tool_output, relevant_lines, tool_type} derived from canonical spans.

 Train¶